STUDY DESIGN

 • Phase 3, 24-week, open-label, multicenter study evaluating the safety and tolerability of TRIKAFTA

-• 66 patients received TRIKAFTAb
+• 66 patients received TRIKAFTA

 • Dosage was based on weight:

-• <30 kg (n=36): 100 mg/50 mg/75 mg qam and 75 mg qpm
+• <30 kg (n=36): elexacaftor 100 mg/tezacaftor 50 mg/ivacaftor 75 mg qam and ivacaftor 75 mg qpm

-• ≥30 kg (n=30): 200 mg/100 mg/150 mg qam and 150 mg qpm
+• ≥30 kg (n=30): elexacaftor 200 mg/tezacaftor 100 mg/ivacaftor 150 mg qam and ivacaftor 150 mg qpm

 Trial 3 was an open-label study with no placebo-controlled arm; therefore, causality cannot be attributed to TRIKAFTA® (elexacaftor/tezacaftor/ivacaftor and ivacaftor)